Wi11iamC/FriendsGraph/README.md

+# FriendsGraph

-# This project utilizes graphs by using Stack and Queue strcutures.
+This project utilizes graphs by using Stack and Queue structures.